 - Next on the “how to edibles” list is to divide the THC content to calculate the THC dose per serving.

 Here’s an example.
 Let’s say you’re making cookies.
 If the average yield is 60 cookies, you would need around 3 grams of pot to get 5 mg of THC per cookie.

 Make sense?
 If this seems like too much work, you can always use an online calculator.

 One last tip on how to make edibles with weed — be careful how much you consume in one sitting.

-Keep in mind that the high from ingesting weed is different than smoking.
-It not only takes longer to hit but it is much more intense and lasts for longer.
+Keep in mind that the high from ingesting weed is different than the one from smoking.
+Not only does it only take longer to hit, but it is much more intense and lasts for longer.
 Make sure you don’t get impatient while waiting for the buzz to kick in and eat too much too soon.

 Bear in mind, when it comes to cannabis and cooking — less is more.

 How to Make Edibles: Step One-Decarboxylation